New England Journal of Medicine JUNE 20, 2013

 Endpoint

-Death or disability at 3 months (modified Rankin scale scores 4–6)
+Death or disability (modified Rankin scale 4-6) at 3 months

-Key result: Intensive blood pressure lowering did not result in a lower rate of death or disability compared to standard care and was associated with a higher incidence of adverse events.
+Key result: Intensive BP lowering did not reduce death or disability compared to standard treatment and increased renal adverse events.

 Tailored to your role